-In the context of multi-sensor fusion localization, the goal is to estimate the position and orientation of the target using measurements from multiple sensors.
-This is achieved by establishing a mathematical model that combines sensor measurements with the motion model.
-Fig. 6 illustrates the concept of IMU fusion with UWB localization based on factor graphs.
+Fig. 7.
+Schematic of IMU fusion UWB mapping based on a factor graph.

 The green hollow circles and yellow hollow circles represent the state variable nodes and error variable nodes of the first entity, respectively.
 The red hollow circles and purple hollow circles represent the state variable nodes and error variable nodes of the second entity, respectively.
-The blue lines represent the edges in the factor graph, and the black solid circles represent different factor nodes.
-The factor nodes mainly include IMU factors, UWB factors, and UWBbased joint factors.
+The blue lines represent the edges in the factor graph and the black solid circles represent different factor nodes.
+The factor nodes mainly include IMU factors, UWB factors, and UWB-based joint factors.
 The optimization objective function for factor graph optimization is defined as follows:

-$$\arg\min{\mathbf{W}}(-\log f{ij}(X, Z{ij})) \tag{31}$$
+$$\arg\min{X}(-\log f{ij}(X, Z{ij})) \tag{31}$$

-where X represents the set of all unknown position and orientation variables, Z{ij} represents the j - th measurement from the i - th sensor, and f{ij} is a nonlinear cost function related to X and Z{ij} .
+where X represents the set of all unknown position and orientation variables, Z{ij} represents the jth measurement from the ith sensor, and f{ij} is a nonlinear cost function related to X and Z{ij} .

 The IMU and UWB sensors operate at different data rates, but their timestamps are aligned after data preprocessing.
 IMU factors connect adjacent state variables, and when UWB information is received, UWB factor nodes and joint factor nodes are introduced into the factor graph.
-By solving equation (31), the motion state at each time step can be obtained.
+By solving (31), the motion state at each time step can be obtained.